FC Kochin

-Football Club Kochin (often spelt FC Cochin) was an Indian professional football club based in Kochi, Kerala.
-In the 1990s, it was the only football club from Kerala to participate in National Football League, then top tier of Indian football league system.
+FC Kochin (often spelt FC Cochin) was an Indian professional football club based in Kochi, Kerala.
+In the late 1990s, it was the only football club from Kerala to participate in National Football League, then top tier of Indian football league system.

 Incorporated in 1997, the club was nicknamed "the elephants", and played at the Jawaharlal Nehru Stadium in Kaloor.
 They have also competed in Kerala Premier League under license from Kerala Football Association (KFA).
 After experiencing financial crisis, the club dissolvent its departments in 2002.

+FC Kochin Trust, led by Mr. Thomas Kannookadan as chairman, Mr. P.V.
+Paul as the Managing Trustee and Francis Kannookadan as Vice Chairman.
+Based in Kaloor, Kochi, the club’s headquarters is the heart of F.C Kochin's operations and community.

 History

 Formation and journey

 Football Club Kochin was founded in April 1997, with aims to develop the structure of association football in the state of Kerala.
-Paul Varghese is the chief Patron behind the making of the club and K.J.Varoo was the first Manager.
+Paul Varghese is the chief Patron behind the making of the club and K.J.
+Varoo was the first Manager.

 M. P. Kurian was the founder cum chairman of the FC Kochin Trust and M. K. Joseph was the founder cum chairman of the FC Kochin Limited Company.
 These organisations played a key role behind the development of the club during the late 1990s.
 After the fall of Kerala Police FC, FC Kochin filled the void of football in the state.

 FC Kochin was unique because of promoting modern footballing infrastructure.
 It's considered as the first professional club in India, whose motto was "a new approach to the game".
 The development of FC Kochin lit a spark in Kerala, with the football-mad people embracing the club with open arms.

 In the 1997–98 Indian National Football League, the FC Kochin finished on fourth position with 29 points in 18 league matches and club captain Raman Vijayan won the golden boot with 10 goals.

 Durand victory

-FC Kochin began their 1997 Durand Cup campaign by beating seven times Durand champion, Border Security Force by 21.
-In the next match, they thrashed Kolkata giant, Mohammedan Sporting by 50 with Vijayan scoring his first hat-trick for Kochin followed by goals from Raman Vijayan and B. Deepu.
+FC Kochin began their 1997 Durand Cup campaign by beating seven times Durand champion, Border Security Force by 2–1.
+In the next match, they thrashed Kolkata giant, Mohammedan Sporting by 5–0 with Vijayan scoring his first hat-trick for Kochin followed by goals from Raman Vijayan and B. Deepu.
 They went into the knock-out of their first Durand Cup as group-topper which attracted many Keralites settled in the capital to watch their match.
-In the semifinal, they locked horns with the then best team, JCT FC.
+In the semi-final, they locked horns with the then best team, JCT FC.

 In the final, they emerged as champions in the prestigious tournament, defeating Mohun Bagan AC by 3–1, under captaincy of Jo Paul Ancheri.
 India star I. M. Vijayan also led the team later.
 Foreign players like Mykola Shevchenko of Ukraine, Josiah Seton of Liberia, Obinna Winners Onyia of Benin and Ali Abubakkar of Ghana were included in the squad for both the Durand Cup and NFL of 1997.